This Blog is about my learning how to see and feel and think through the medium of film photography.

 However that does not mean that you cannot imbue a picture with artistic intent.
-The choices of film, composition, development, printing and presentation all work together to give a unique expression, ranging from ‘straight’ photography through expressive imagery to surrealism.
-6 This uniqueness is why I pursue film photography.
+The choices of film, composition, development, printing and presentation all work together to give a unique expression, ranging from ‘straight’ photography through to expressive imagery.
+This uniqueness is why I pursue film photography.
 Each picture is one of a kind, impossible to exactly reproduce when printed chemically.

 Film photography places emphasis squarely on an uncertain process – from moment to moment, from frustration to frustration.
 Frustrations are very important.
 As John Ruskin recognized, they open up a path to creativity.

 This blog is not a diatribe against the Digital.
 I simply state my preferences and leave it there without further argument.
 Actually, I’m not the purist the forgoing would suggest.
 A combination of analogue and digital provides new possibilities, a new syntax.
 After all, combining an uncertain process to a certain process still gives a process open to serendipity.